About the Cortaca Licensing Program

 - Official Licensee Decision Notification: Both Ithaca College and SUNY Cortland will review the application within five business days of its receipt.
 The applicant will be notified of the approval decision via e-mail.

 - Design and Product Proposal: Once a vendor has been approved as an official license, the licensee may proceed with the process by completing and submitting the design and product proposal form, which details the specific merchandise the vendor intends to create and distribute using the Cortaca trademark.
 Once the form is submitted, both Ithaca College and SUNY Cortland will review the proposal and respond accordingly within three business days.
 If approval of the proposal is granted, the production phase may begin.

-Please e-mail firstname.lastname@example.org with any questions related to the Cortaca licensing program.
+Please e-mail firstname.lastname@example.org with completed vendor applications and any questions related to the Cortaca licensing program.